MaxCDX/careplan-generator/README.md

 # Care Plan Generator

-> Current Status: Day 5 — Celery-based Async Care Plan Generation MVP
+> Current Status: Day 6 — Polling-based Async Workflow Visibility MVP

 Care Plan Generator is a healthcare workflow system for specialty pharmacy staff.
 It lets an operator submit patient, provider, medication, diagnosis, and clinical-note information, then generates a pharmacist-review care plan draft using an LLM.